Breiseth Hall 570-408-5535 (T) 570-408-4905 (F) Email

 ED 643 Trends and Innovation in Instructional Technology (3 credits)

 This course will explore the present trends and future vision of technology as influenced by its foundations.
-Factors that are likely to influence the future of the instructional technology will be explored, such as distance education and virtual environments.
+Factors that are likely to influence the future of the instructional technology will be explored.

 ED 645 Technology Supported Assessment (3 credits)